Asset Manager – Participating in Projects

 Participation in asset projects

-To participate, your company must be invited on a category level by the project owner.
-Projects appear in your overview only if at least one category invitation exists for your company.
+To participate, your company must be invited for at least one bid phase by the project manager.
+Projects appear in your overview only if you are able to participate.

 Note